 Even though the most direct association we can make is with the entrepreneur visa (the permit we are talking about in this article), it also regulates other permits.
 Visas like the investor residence permit or the highly qualified visa are some of them.

 One of the main advantages of any visa under this law is that it can be obtained while in Spain.
-Besides, and unlike the rest of the residence permits that fall under the general immigration law, it grants the possibility to live in Spain for 3 years plus renewals (not just 1).
+Additionally, and unlike the rest of the residence permits that fall under the general immigration law, it grants the possibility to live in Spain for 3 years plus renewals (not just 1).

 One of the main promises of this permit, after its creation in 2013, was to clear the path for entrepreneurs wishing to move to Spain.